cobi-bike/DevKit/README.md

 You need to be a registered COBI developer to test modules on your bike.
 Go to [my.cobi.bike](https://dev-my.cobi.bike/developer) to get started.
 If you don't own a COBI yet, get one with a special developer discount at [get.cobi.bike/developer](https://get.cobi.bike/developer/).

 Ready?
 Then open up the COBI App on your iPhone and open the edit modules screen.
-As COBI developer you can now choose out of a number of DevKit based example modules and integrate your own by adding the »My Module« module.
+As COBI developer you can now choose from a number of examples modules or add you own via »My Module«

 When you open »My Module« on the home screen or the dashboard, you can enter the URL of your module (it can be hosted wherever you want, but we have some suggestions below).
 When you press »Open module« your module is loaded and hooked up to the COBI App.
 Now you can easily test your idea on your 🚲.